roma-glushko/hyx/docs/components/retry.md

 The given system has two retries configured on two levels: `gateway` (lvl1) and `orders` microservice (lvl2).
-If the `inventory` microservice fails, it will first exhaust all retries on the `orders` side and then it will get back to the `gateway`.
+If the `inventory` microservice fails, it will first exhaust all retries on the `orders` side, and then it will get back to the `gateway`.
 The `gateway` will retry two more times.

 The total number of request to the `inventory` microservice will be 3 * 3 which is 9.
 If we had a deeper request chain with more retries on the way, all of them would multiply and create even worse load on the system.

+The general rule of thumb here is to retry in the component that is directly above the failed one.
+In this case, it would be okay to retry on the `orders` level only.